zwin-project/zwin.dev/content/getting_started/3d_app_development/en.md

 As implemented above, Zwin allows you to implement **small** apps that occupy a specific space.

 The benefits from a developer's perspective are as follows.
-- You can modify, rebuild, and run the app entirely within the VR space
+- You can modify, rebuild, and run the app entirely within the VR space.
 - Smaller apps can be created.
   - You don't have to build "everything" like you do with existing VR "Big Apps"!
   - In the current VR, for example, to make an app that displays a clock, you have to make a room.
 You want to make just a clock, right?